Automattic/simplenote-ios/TESTING-CHECKLIST.md

 - [ ] Changing `Theme` immediately updates app for desired color scheme.
 - [ ] After setting a passcode, passcode (or Touch/Face ID if also enabled) is required to resume the app.
 - [ ] Can turn passcode lock off with correct 4-digit passcode (also disables Touch/Face ID).
+#### Scroller
+-[] Verify that scroller functionality is working fine in Desktop , iOS and Android Device